Haivision/srt/docs/handshake.md

 ------------------------------------------

-Every UDP packet carrying the SRT traffic contains the SRT header, which consists of 4 following 32-bit major fields:
+Every UDP packet carrying the SRT traffic contains the SRT header, which consists of the 4 following 32-bit major fields:

  - `PH_SEQNO`
  - `PH_MSGNO`